 Good For People With Short Attention Spans

-Many people, especially millennials have short attention spans, microlearning helps with this.
+Many people have short attention spans, microlearning helps with this.

 It gives them a chance to leave and come back as they please.